 - It aims at ensuring that the product meets the specified business requirements within the defined standard of quality.

 - There are two kinds of acceptance testing- alpha and beta testing.
-When acceptance testing is carried out by end users in developer's site it is known as alpha testing.
-User acceptance testing done by end users at end-user's site is called beta testing.
+When acceptance testing is carried out by end-users in the developer’s site it is known as alpha testing.
+User acceptance testing done by end-users at end-users site is called beta testing.